 Pension Types Explained - Which pension should I have?

-This section offers essential pension information with over 100 pages of pension knowledge that we think is relevant for different types of people and organisations.
+This section offers essential pension information having over 100 pages of pension knowledge that we think is relevant for different types of people and organisations.

 We are the pension specialists speak to us today to kick start your savings and let us explain about your pension type.

 Whether its an explanation of tax relief you are looking for, children's pensions, pensions for women or even if you do not work, there is still something everyone can do to plan for retirement.

 Whether you have retired, retiring soon or are just starting out, this section will also provide information that you need to make an informed decision.

 Contact us today for pension planning for individuals, plan for your retirement and make the most out of your pensions.

 2. Employees Pensions Advice

 You may be in a scheme offered by your employer.
 This might be a Company pension scheme (an occupational scheme) or a Grouped personal pension plan (an individual scheme) or a Company Stakeholder Pension.

 If you are in a company scheme and will not receive the maximum pension or you are not happy with the likely pension you will receive from your scheme, you may wish to top up your pension by making additional payments to Additional Voluntary Contribution Schemes within the company scheme structure or to top up your pension by establishing your own Stakeholder Pension or a Personal Pension Scheme.